 I fell in love with the classic tomato bruschetta at my restaurant.
 In my opinion, there’s no better appetizer than a really good crusty bread and some fresh tomatoes and basil.
 Although there are so many different variations these days, I feel like the classic is still the best.
 I always use a homemade pesto when I can, because it just makes this appetizer that much better, but store bought is fine.

-If you’re a garlic lover like I am, after your bread is toasted, slice a large clove of garlic in half and rub it on the hot bread.
+If you’re a garlic lover like I am, after your bread is toasted, slice a large garlic clove in half and rub it on the hot bread.
 This is such a super easy snack that you can make in a flash and it will really impress your guests.
 This is my favorite bruschetta recipe of all time!
 Let’s make this easy appetizer!

 What do you need to make tomato bruschetta?